stanfordfuturebay/osrm-local/README.md

 There are multiple ways to grab OSM data, depending on what you need for your analysis.

 1. Go to the [OpenStreetMap Export page](https://www.openstreetmap.org/export#map=7/36.748/-120.256), select "Manually select a different area", and then crop a region that contains all of the the transportation network you need.
-In most cases the best option is to right-click on "Overpass API", copy the link address, and then use that to replace the URL in the ```wget``` line below.
-The default URL shown below grabs a section of map that contains SF, the Peninsula, and Silicon Valley.
+In most cases the best option is to right-click on "Overpass API", copy the link address, and then use that like `wget -O mymap.osm "https://overpass-api.de/api/map?bbox=-122.5298,37.2101,-121.7525,37.8136"`.
-2. It's possible your selection is too big for the Overpass API (e.g. bigger than the Bay Area), in which case you likely need to go to [Geofabrik](https://download.geofabrik.de/) and download all of CA. Your call then would look like ```wget -O ca.osm.pbf "https://download.geofabrik.de/north-america/us/california-latest.osm.pbf"```.
+2. It's possible your selection is too big for the Overpass API (e.g. bigger than the Bay Area), in which case you likely need to go to [Geofabrik](https://download.geofabrik.de/) and download all of CA. Your call then would look like the one shown below.
 Note the file type has changed to osm.pbf.

 ```
 cd ~/osrm-backend
 mkdir map
 cd map

-wget -O mymap.osm "https://overpass-api.de/api/map?bbox=-122.5298,37.2101,-121.7525,37.8136"
+wget -O ca.osm.pbf "https://download.geofabrik.de/north-america/us/california-latest.osm.pbf"
 ```

 ### Creating the OSRM Object and Running